codeigniter-kr/ci4userguidekr/source/libraries/validation.rst

 ************************************************

 When you call ``$validation->listErrors()`` or ``$validation->showError()``, it loads a view file in the background that determines how the errors are displayed.
-By default, they display in a manner compatible with the `Bootstrap <http://getbootstrap.com/>`_ CSS framework.
+By default, they display with a class of ``errors`` on the wrapping div.
 You can easily create new views and use them throughout your application.

 Creating the Views
 ==================

-The first step is to create the custom views.
+The first step is to create custom views.
 These can be placed anywhere that the ``view()`` method can locate them, which means the standard View directory, or any namespaced View folder will work.
 For example, you could create a new view at **/app/Views/_errors_list.php**::